mcandre/cclean/README.md

 # NOTABLE FEATURES

-* cclean assumes the current working directory for the cmake build directory, as in `cmake [-B] .`
 * cclean uses portable commands to remove artifacts
 * cclean runs independently of cmake, enabling it to remove sticky cmake artifacts like `.ninja_log`
 * cclean wraps the cmake global `clean` target